Table of Contents

 Cleanroom Considerations

 When considering a certain ISO classification of cleanroom it is critically important to ensure that your operation’s needs align with the scope of the ISO level you select.
-For example, choosing a cleanroom that is more robust than the needs of your operation may make it difficult to meet the ROI of the cleanroom.
+For example, choosing a modular cleanroom that is more robust than the needs of your operation may make it difficult to meet the ROI of the cleanroom.
 Additionally, selecting a cleanroom that does not meet the needs of your operations can lead to the contamination of your products or services, which will incur further costs and may affect future customer relations.
 For examples of our cleanroom solutions in action, listed below are several cleanroom case studies.

 ISO 8 Class 100,000 Cleanroom